retrogamecorps/s30-add-on-pack/README.md

 # PocketGo S30 Add-On Pack
 by onionsaregross (http://retrogamecorps.com)

+<b>To download, click on the green "Code" button at the top-right of this page, and then select "Download Zip".</b>

 ## Introduction

 This add-on pack will create new wallpapers for all of your systems, increase the number of systems available on your device, and organize the menu into a logical hierarchy: Nintendo systems (by order of release and consoles before handhelds), Sega systems, Sony systems, NEC systems, then outlying handhelds (Neo Geo Pocket, Wonderswan, etc) and other systems.